 If there is any type of spill or accident that needs to be cleaned in Pearce Hall on Monday through Friday between the hours of 7:00 a.m. and 5:00 p.m., call Facilities Management at ext.
 6547 for a fast response.
-For less urgent matters, you may email Facilities Management at fmrepair@cmich.edu. complete a Work Order Request at: https://apps.cmich.edu/FMServiceRequest/Home/RequestService.
+For less urgent matters, you may email Facilities Management at matters at matters, you may email Facilities Management at matters.
+Work Order Request at: https://apps.cmich.edu/FMServiceRequest/Home/RequestService.
 For any issues before 7:00 a.m. or after 5:00 p.m. or on the weekends, call CMU After Hours at 989-774-1847.
 Please indicate the location and type of cleanup needed when you call.
 DO NOT try to clean up any type of body fluid (blood, vomit, etc.) on your own.